 On the right side of the designer you can delete the respective line with the "x" icon.
 If there are still elements in the row, they are hidden.
 However, you can retrieve and reposition them at any time from the list of hidden items.

 Shopping worlds, in combination with the plugin Storytelling always are displayed full screen!
-Storytelling shopping worlds also have'always priority.
+Storytelling shopping worlds also always have priority.
 This means that - if a storytelling shopping world is already displayed in the category - no further shopping world can be displayed, no matter if activated or not.

 Click here and consult our detailed how-tos on the Storytelling plugin.